 Going through the entrance will lead you into a whole new realm.
 What is now the 3300 square meter exhibition space was formally a foundry which was renovated to host the exhibition.
 The immersive installations include usually 2 or 3 different exhibitions, changing every year.
 In the middle of the hall, a small room showed a 360-degree view of the projections.
 Despite the sheer number of tourists, the room still feels open and spacious.

 The digital projections cover the entire exhibition space, from the walls, columns to the floor we were standing on.
 This immersive effect seemingly mends the art and audience, uniting them as one.
-As the colorful images dance around like floating silhouettes, it's hard not to notice the delicate paint strokes from the original Klimt and Hundertwasser pieces beautifully displayed on the projections.

 Author and Photographer: Yuna Lee

 Transportation: Metro Voltaire or Saint-Ambroise Station (Line 9) or Rue Saint-Maur Station (Line 3) or Père Lachaise Station (Line 2)

 Opening Hours: Monday to Thursday from 10:00-18:00 / Friday and Saturday 10:00-22:00 / Sunday 10:00-19:00

 Admission Fee: Adult 16,00€ / Student 13,00€ / Between 5-25 years old 11,00€ / Free for children under 5 years old / More than 65 years old 15,00€